NguyenSt3r/CSC-138/README.md

 This repositories hold serveral projects done for CSUS, Sacramento CSC 138 course.

-SMTP Client: establish SMTP connection with an email server and allows the user to send emails
+MailClient: establish SMTP connection with an email server and allows the user to send emails

 TCPClient: established a port with TCP connection, where user can send a message to a server port